zriyansh/signoz.io/docs/install/kubernetes/gcp.md

 ### GKE Standard

-In GKE Standard, you can either install with default configurations or make use of the following `override-values.yaml`:
+In GKE Standard, you can either install with the default configuration or make use of the following `override-values.yaml`:

 ```yaml